Read time 5 minutes

 Since the OST file is stored locally on your computer, there is a heightened risk of corruption caused by malware or hardware issues.
 A corrupted OST file can disrupt the connection between Outlook and the Exchange Server.
 To address this, consider recreating the OST file, which can potentially resolve the connection problem in Outlook.

 5. Use the Scanpst tool to repair the corrupt PST file

 Outlook offers a default scanning tool called scanpst.exe which repairs the PST file from minor corruption-related issues.
 You can run the tool and scan the PST file.
 It will check for errors and will prompt you to fix it if it finds any corruption.

 You can find the Scanpst at the following location:

-When Outlook is not connecting to Exchange due to corruption in the data file, then you should not remain dependent on the manual troubleshooting methods which only check for the error but do not provide any concrete solution.
-Kernel for OST to PST Converter is an outstanding solution which can recover data from corrupt, orphaned, or inaccessible OST file and make its content usable again.
-You can save the recovered data in a PST file and access it in Outlook.
+When Outlook fails to connect to Exchange due to data file corruption, relying solely on manual troubleshooting methods that merely identify errors without offering a definitive solution may not be sufficient.
+Kernel for OST to PST Converter stands out as an exceptional solution.
+It can recover data from corrupt, orphaned, or inaccessible OST files, rendering their content usable once more.
+You can then save the recovered data in a PST file, making it accessible within Outlook.